-- 4.1.1 | The Following Project types are eligible for issuance of Gold Standard GS-VERs or GSCERs: - a.
-Renewable Energy Supply: Project activities that generate and deliver energy services (e.g. mechanical work/electricity/heat) from non-fossil and renewable energy sources.
-Note that specific requirements are applicabley with regards to the issuance of Gold Standard Labelled Renewable Energy GSCERs and GSVERs, as listed in section 2 of the Renewable Energy Activity Requirements. - b.
+Labelled Renewable Energy GSCERs and GSVERs, as listed in section 2 of the Renewable Energy Activity Requirements.

+- b.
 End-Use Energy Efficiency Improvement: Project activities that reduce energy requirements as compared to baseline scenario without affecting the level and quality of services or products, where the end user of the products and services are clearly identified and when the physical intervention is required at the user end.
 For example, efficient cooking, heating, lighting, etc. - c.
-Waste Handling & Disposal: The waste handling and disposal category refers to all waste handling Projects that deliver an energy service (e.g. LFG with some of the recovered methane used for electricity generation) or a usable product with sustainable development benefits (e.g. composting). - d.-Land Use and Forests: including Afforestation/Reforestation and Agriculture Projects (CDM LUF A/R projects are not eligible for issuance offor GS-CERsLabelling, however project are allowed tomay issue GSVERs after transitioning to GS4GGnote - CDM LUF projects are not eligible for GS Labelling) - e.d.
-Note that specific requirements apply with regards to the issuance of Gold Standard Labelled Renewable Energy Products and Gold Standard VERs.
-[V3]
+Waste Handling & Disposal: The waste handling and disposal category refers to all waste handling Projects that deliver an energy service (e.g. LFG with some of the recovered methane used for electricity generation) or a usable product with sustainable development benefits (e.g. composting). - d.
+Land Use and Forests: including Afforestation/Reforestation and Agriculture Projects (CDM A/R projects are not eligible for issuance of GSCERs, however project may issue GSVERs after transitioning to GS4GG)